Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Results

-In terms of the models that forms the pareto front of operations vs. accuracy (Fig. \ref{fig:baseline_result}(a)), we observe all of them use bidirectional filtering to achieve their high accuracy.
-While this is impractical in real-time decoding, these results can be taken as a gold standard for the neurobench suite at this time since they represent the highest reported accuracy so far.
-Along the pareto front, the two SNN variants, \textit{SNN\_3D} and \textit{SNN\_Streaming} show the biggest difference in terms of operations required ($\approx 100$x) and accuracies ($\approx 0.022$), while LSTM and ANN\_3D are at intermediate positions on the pareto front.
-In terms of memory usage (Fig. \ref{fig:baseline_result}(b)), the pareto front is dominated by SNNs of the two types.
-The ANN\_3D models have highest memory usage due to their input dimension being expanded by $m$ times to $m\times N_{ch}$--the weights in the first layer are dominant for memory footprint since $N_0>>N_1,N_2,N_3$.
+First, we compare the performance using the $50\%$ data split as done in \cite{Yik2023} using pareto plots as shown in \Cref{fig:baseline_result}.
+In terms of the models that forms the pareto front of operations vs. accuracy (\Cref{fig:baseline_result}(a)), we observe that filtered SNNs dominate with \textit{SNN\_3D} occupying the higher part while \textit{SNN\_Streaming} occupying the lower part.
+These results can be taken as a gold standard for the neurobench suite\cite{Yik2023} at this time since they represent the highest reported accuracy so far.
+The two SNNs variants show a big difference in terms of operations required ($\approx 100$x) and accuracies ($\approx 4\%$).
+The block filtering increased the accuracy of \textit{SNN\_3D} and \textit{SNN\_Streaming} by 8\% and 5.7\% with only a 0.015\% and 0.512\% increase in computes, respectively. \Cref{fig:filter_vs_prediction} plots the actual trajectory of a ground truth reach waveform, a prediction each from \textit{SNN\_3D} and \textit{SNN\_Streaming}, and the corresponding filtered versions.

-If we ignore models with Bid filtering due to them not being applicable in real-time, the next pareto frontier is dominated by models with block BiD filtering. \emph{Both these results point to the extreme efficiency of combining NN models with traditional filtering for motor decoding.} In that case, the pareto frontier for operations vs. accuracy consists of LSTM at the high end and SNN\_streaming at the low end with ANN\_3D in the middle.
-For the case of memory vs. accuracy, LSTM and SNN\_streaming retain their positions at the top and bottom of the pareto curve, while SNN\_3D is in the intermediate part.
-Figure \ref{fig:filter_vs_prediction} plots the actual trajectory of a ground truth reach waveform, a prediction from ANN\_3D, and a filtered version.
 It can be seen how the filtered waveform is smoother and resembles the more natural motion of the primate's finger.
+Also. outputs from \textit{SNN\_Streaming} are inherently smoother than \textit{SNN\_3D} due to its internal memory through membrane potentials which do not get reset like \textit{SNN\_3D}.
+In terms of memory usage (\Cref{fig:baseline_result}(b)), the pareto front is also dominated by filtered SNNs.
+Here, block filtering usage only increases model size by a mere 0.058\% and 0.077\% for \textit{SNN\_3D} and \textit{SNN\_Streaming}.
+The \textit{ANN\_3D} models have highest memory usage due to their input dimension being expanded by $m$ times to $m\times N_{ch}$--the weights in the first layer are dominant for memory footprint since $N_0>>N_1,N_2,N_3$.